- Pets and Animals»

 When the dog´s owner switched to a prong collar, the dog stopped pulling.
 This was the only way that the owner could refrain from being cruel and tugging on the dog.

 This book, written by animal behaviorist and cosultant Patricia McConnell, may not help you out by giving specific advice on how to use a leash, but it will tell you a lot about your dogs.
+I learned several things from reading her viewpoints, and you can too.
 It is a great book for anyone interested in dogs, their behavior, and how we feel about them.

 More on Training Your Dog